Certegy/oxipay-woocommerce/readme.txt

 https://certegyezipay.com.au

 == Changelog ==

+= 1.3.7 =
+*Release Date - 20 April 2018*
+* Disable price-widget when product price is outside of the specified price range.
+* Add defer to payments.js tag so that it does not block loading of the page.

 = 1.3.0 =
 *Release Date - 28 Sep 2017*
 Initial release to WordPress.org

 = 1.3.1 =